wict0rious/PhishScore/README.md

 phishscore
 ```

-Or skip the menu and request a single assessment:
+You can also request a single assessment:

 ```bash
 phishscore \